the-human-colossus-foundation/microledger-spec/microledger.md

 ## Abstract

-Microledger is an authentic data provider leveraging the concept of a data provenance log.
+Although Microledger is not a new term, in this paper we discuss a novel approach to the topic.
+We propose Microledger, built on top of [Nanoledger](https://github.com/the-human-colossus-foundation/nanoledger-spec), as a self-contained evidence of changes, leveraging the concept of a data provenance log.
 Provenance logs take a generalized form of a linked list data structure.
 The log uses cryptographic primitives to ensure integrity and consistency.
 The log has a strong cryptographic link to its controller.

 ## Status of This Document